oneeve8/kobble-data/content/tutorialnarrative3.md

 Here are some ideas.

 For personal use, You may want to keep your own recipes or links to recipes online.
-Or you c
+Or you can keep your fitness video bookmarks.

 If you are a student, you may want to keep track of your study notes, or even create a presentation that you could use as flash cards for memorising.
 You could create reports or a slide show for a speech presentation.